Skip to main content

 Why is it important to consider the capacity of the local healthcare system to anticipate economic growth?

 When economic growth occurs, the capacity of the local healthcare system may need to increase to support services for new families and businesses.
-This, in turn, would generate additional economic growth in the healthcare sector.
-If the healthcare system is challenged to keep pace with the health needs of the growing community, the lack of adequate capacity could affect access and quality for everyone, including both long-time community members and new residents.
+This, in turn, generates additional economic growth in the healthcare sector.
+If the healthcare system is challenged to keep pace with the health needs of the growing community, the lack of adequate capacity could affect access and quality for existing community members and new residents.
 Families and businesses may seek healthcare outside the local area or not at all, decreasing the economic impact of these new businesses and families.

 It is important that community-based economic development officials and businesses share information with their local healthcare system about expected major economic growth.
-This will allow healthcare facilities to plan for growth that may increase demand for services, as well as factors that may affect their expenses, such as increased competition for workers.
-When healthcare facilities are not prepared for major economic growth in the community, it places significant strains on facilities as they try to meet the changing needs of the community.
+Health systems can encourage communication by inviting local organization participation in boards and committees, and holding regular meetings to discuss common interests in the local economy such as hospital infrastructure and service plans, workforce needs, business or school openings and closings, and road repairs and other infrastructure updates.
+Healthcare facilities will use this information to plan for growth that may increase demand for services, as well as factors that may impact their expenses, such as increased competition for workers.
+Healthcare facilities that are not prepared for major economic growth in the community may be significantly strained as they try to meet the changing needs of the community.

 What is the role of philanthropy and nonprofit organizations in community development?

-Some organizations in rural communities have approached grant funding and grantmaking collectively, collaborating to pursue innovative economic development strategies by building on natural, cultural, or other non-financial assets.
+Some rural community organizations have approached grant funding and grantmaking collectively, collaborating to pursue innovative economic development strategies by building on natural, cultural, or other non-financial assets.
 For example, Thrive Regional Partnership brings together stakeholders from the tri-state Chattanooga region of southeast Tennessee, northwest Georgia, and northeast Alabama, including 15 rural communities, to sustainably grow industry and regional wealth.

 To learn more about rural philanthropy, see our page on Rural Health Philanthropy.